J2EE Online Training

 Messaging products are inherently asynchronous in that no fundamental timing dependency exists between the production and the consumption of a message.
 However, the JMS Specification uses this term in a more precise sense.
 Messages can be consumed in either of two ways:

-• Synchronously.
-A subscriber or a receiver explicitly fetches the message from the destination by calling the receive method.
-The receive method can block until a message arrives or can time out if a message does not arrive within a specified time limit.
+- Synchronously.
+A subscriber or a receiver explicitly fetches the message from the destination by calling the

-• Asynchronously.
+method can block until a message arrives or can time out if a message does not arrive within a specified time limit. - Asynchronously.
 A client can register a message listener with a consumer.
 A message listener is similar to an event listener.
-Whenever a message arrives at the destination, the JMS provider delivers the message by calling the listener's onMessage method, which acts on the contents of the message.
+Whenever a message arrives at the destination, the JMS provider delivers the message by calling the listener's

 =========================================================================